SSWConsulting/SSW.People.Profiles/John-Liu/John-Liu.md

 **Future **

 *   Show the world the best content-driven SharePoint site - SSW Rules
-*   Continue to improve the SharePoint deployment experience with SSW SharePoint Packager
 *   Share the best tips on SharePoint with the world - via our [rules to better SharePoint](/Standards/SoftwareDevelopment/RulesToBetterSharePoint/Pages/Default.aspx "Rules to Better SharePoint")
 *   Windows Phone 7 development with Silverlight